letsar/overflow_view/README.md

 ## Features
 * Renders children horizontally or vertically.
 * Has an overflow indicator builder so that you can display a widget showing the number of elements not rendered.
+* Can either constrain the children to the size of the first child or let them have the size they want.

 ![Overview][overview]